Solicitors Professional Indemnity Insurance

 All solicitors in the United Kingdom are required to have professional indemnity insurance by their regulatory bodies.
 Solicitors in England and Wales are regulated by the Solicitors Regulation Authority (SRA), which sets out minimum terms and conditions that must be included in all solicitor professional indemnity policies.
 Solicitors in Scotland and Northern Ireland are regulated by their respective law societies, and their professional indemnity insurance policies are created through a compulsory Master Policy.

-It is imperative that solicitors and law firms recognise emerging professional indemnity risks and do everything in their power to protect themselves from those risks.
+It is imperative that solicitors and law firms recognize emerging professional indemnity risks and do everything in their power to protect themselves from those risks.

 What It Covers